elirazshomron/Agtech_project/Introduction.md

 Part B - Irrigation based on real-time water availability:
 6. Using a soil moisture meter for the local opening of the solenoid upon crossing a lower threshold and closing upon reaching an upper threshold (on ESP).

+In the end we created a simple and cheap kit for controlled and efficient automatic watering of the garden or the plant on the balcony